zora-wuw/features/README.md

 * CSV file

 ### f0014: Collection Level Report
-Restore archived collection file from the folder and calculate.
+Restore archived collection file from the folder and calculate
-* Number of records in each collection
-* Status of Index in each collection

 Inputs:
 * $1 : input folder - read files from this path